-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities,

 The County's housing rehab program will help low-income homeowners avoid homelessness by providing repairs that will allow them to remain in their homes.
 Funds are also being provided for direct homeless prevention.
 The County's many social service providers also connect their own clients with other needed services, including job training, housing assistance, information on employment and child care and much more.